ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Management titling has more nuanced implications than individual contributors.
 The most common titles are software development manager (SDM) or software engineering manager (SEM), with appropriate seniority decorations e.g., mid-level software engineering manager or senior software engineering manager.
 An SDM or SEM is usually responsible for a single team of engineers, who in turn work on a single feature or product.

 The next level is typically a director of engineering.
 Directors are accountable for the performance, alignment, and output of multiple teams within single or highly adjacent products.
 In most organizations, a director is not expected to be a strategic role.
-In other words, a director isn t setting foundational technical direction or product strategy.
+In other words, a director isn't setting foundational technical direction or product strategy.

 Beyond director is the role of vice president of engineering (VPE).
-There isn t a universal implementation of VPE.
+There isn't a universal implementation of VPE.
 It varies from being the organizational lead of all engineers at the company (in place of a CTO) to being the strategic technical lead across multiple product areas.
 Sometimes the VPE reports to the CTO, and other times the CEO.
 What VPEs have in common, though, is the expectation of being technically very senior, experienced, and skilled at people management a great communicator and strategic thinker.

 #### Performance Reviews, Surveys and Promotions